One way to get more sales is to speed up the sales cycle. But when it can’t be shortened, the game is to win the bid competition.

 Change your point of view (POV).
 In bid competitions your wins increase when you change your POV from seller to buyer’s assistant.

-Once your thinking from the buyers’ side, how can you help them?
+Once you are thinking from the buyers’ side, how can you help them?

 Help them make better buys.
 A better buy is defined as: